sasawat/OneUpload/README.md

 Creating a login: ./oneupload -l

 This prevents you from having to log in each time you use the application.
-To log out, delete the file login
+To log out, delete the file oneuploadlogin

 Uploading a single file: ./oneupload -f local cloud